I am a Mdewakanton Dakota rights activist with several

 why I believe that they are vulnerable

-to this disease is because they have been deeply hurt by the ongoing genocide that our Church
+to this disease is because they have been deeply hurt by the ongoing genocide that the Roman Catholic Church

 instigated in 1493 and still promotes today.